 These negative effects are not caused directly by the medication itself but instead, they are a consequence of the effect of the medication (in this case lowering your blood pressure).

-Because thyroid medication is a hormone which your body knows how to process, it should only cause side effects which are dose-related.
+Because thyroid medication is a hormone that your body knows how to process, it should only cause side effects that are dose-related.

 Sometimes you can experience mild side effects such as stomach upset or nausea which is related to fillers and binders in your thyroid medication, but these are infrequent.